Safeguarding Your Plastic Surgery Outcome: Key Strategies for Minimising Risks

 The overall health status of a patient, including both physical and mental conditions, is a critical factor in determining their suitability for plastic surgery.
 Certain health conditions can either be contraindications to surgery or significantly increase the associated risks.

 Chronic diseases such as diabetes, or acute infections, whether respiratory or genital, can necessitate the postponement of a planned surgery.
-It’s crucial for patients to be in good health prior to undergoing plastic surgery.
-If you have any existing health conditions, it’s important to discuss with your surgeon how these might affect the risks associated with plastic surgery.
+Patients must be in good health prior to undergoing plastic surgery.
+If you have any existing health conditions, discussing with your surgeon how these might affect the risks associated with plastic surgery is recommended.

 Mental health and psychological readiness are equally important.
 Undergoing plastic surgery involves a significant change in appearance and often requires a considerable recovery period, depending on the type of procedure.
 Patients need to be mentally prepared for these changes and the post-surgery recovery process.

-For certain types of procedures, such as gender affirmation surgeries like MTF Top Surgery or FTM Top Surgery, a mental health evaluation is a mandatory step.
+For certain types of procedures, such as gender affirmation surgeries like MTF Top Surgery or FTM Top Surgery, a mental health assessment by a trained professional is a mandatory step.
 This requirement is in place to ensure that patients are psychologically ready for the transformative nature of these surgeries.
-Psychiatrists or other mental health professionals verify the patient’s readiness, thereby safeguarding their well-being.
+Psychiatrists or other mental health professionals verify the patient’s readiness for surgery, thereby safeguarding their well-being.

 Surgery Duration and Anesthesia Time